Waiting for Karma

 were composed of exactly the same chords,

-the "Art" of it lay in the depth and clarity of expression,
+demonstrated that "Art" is found in the depth and clarity of expression,

 and beyond into the underworld of what is being expressed, and why.